Month: May 2025

 Through balanced and sensible fasting (there is no need to be extreme, or Pharisaical as in Luke 18:11-12), you don’t just master your appetite—you master yourself.

-There are other principles on nicetiming that Bruce missed, but mostly he was very astute.
+There are other principles on this website that Bruce missed, but mostly he was very astute.

 Summary